 The project addresses Kenya's growing double burden of malnutrition due to unhealthy food environments and a lack of regulatory policies.
 Despite this, the government has shown commitment to change through collaboration between health and agriculture ministries.
 The project aims to capitalize on this momentum by developing evidence-based policies for healthier food environments.
 It will focus on implementing four key policies: food labeling, public procurement, regulation of food marketing to children, and fiscal policies.

 Impact evaluations and research will support the implementation of food labeling and public procurement policies, while other policies will be modeled for effectiveness.
 The project will also explore pathways to change for the entire policy bundle.
 A multi-stakeholder coalition, funded by IDRC and the Rockefeller Foundation, will drive the project, leveraging existing infrastructure for scalability and sustainability.
+(Currently ongoing)

 Website: https://www.idrc.ca/en/project/catalyzing-food-environment-policy-actions-towards-healthy-diet-and-prevention-double